 My Identity is in Jesus, and Only Jesus

 I may be a wife, mom, employee, friend, sister, and so on, but those roles don’t define me.
-Rather than feeling like I need to try to balance all the different hats I’m wearing, I need to focus on just one hat.
+Rather than trying to balance all the different hats I’m wearing, I need to focus on just one hat.
 My identity lies in Him.

-God’s people addressed in the books of Hebrews and Daniel were surrounded by a culture that didn’t know God or follow Him.
+God’s people in Hebrews and Daniel were surrounded by a culture that didn’t know God or follow Him.
 They experienced displacement and competing religious narratives.
 But they were charged with remaining faithful.

-In the same way, I need to stay focused, faithful, and fearless in Christ, no matter what’s going on around me.
+I also need to stay focused, faithful, and fearless in Christ, no matter what’s going on around me.

 What About You?